Transport to Warwickshire College Group

 A: Call our Transport Department on 01926 318184 or email

-Q3: Are the buses operated by Warwickshire College?
+Q3: Are the buses operated by Warwickshire College group?

 A: No. The majority of buses are operated by Warwickshire County

-demand.
-Other bus/rail operators may have routes that run near to
+operators may have routes that run near to the colleges which might

 Q4: How do I find out which bus I should get into college?

-A: Each centre has a transport page on the college’s website;
+A: Each college has a transport page on our website;

 these pages have a list of ‘bus stop’ locations.
 If you click on